-Studies show that nearly 40% of children and adolescents with Autism have clinically elevated levels of anxiety, or at least one anxiety disorder (1).
-It’s no wonder, then, that the dramatic changes in routine, weather, and predictability that come with the summer season increase the stress and anxiety of our kids on the Spectrum.
-Although current research has not yet determined whether anxiety is a symptom of Autism or a comorbid disorder, we do know it increases functional impairment (2).
+Studies show that nearly 40% of children and adolescents with autism have clinically elevated levels of anxiety, or at least one anxiety disorder (1).
+It is no wonder, then, that the dramatic changes in routine, weather, and predictability that come with the summer season increase the stress and anxiety of children on the spectrum.
+Although current research has not yet determined whether anxiety is a symptom of autism or a comorbid disorder, we do know it increases functional impairment (2).

 Children are very perceptive and they can feel the stress this places on their loved ones.
-It’s important to remember, that even if you feel overwhelmed and frustrated, you must try to remain calm, composed, and organized.
+It is important to remember, that even if you feel overwhelmed and frustrated, you must try to remain calm, composed, and organized.
 This is no easy task.
 Your Mendability coach is here to help!

 #1: Take a step back and observe

 It’s a good idea to take notes as a record of your observations.
-They not only become part of the process of active listening, but they also serve as a method for you to reflect on the small changes that are otherwise lost within your busy life.
-Because taking notes is a refined skill, we will revisit this topic in a future blog.
-For now concentrate on writing down key points rather than attempting to preserve a sequence of events.
+They not only become part of the process of active listening, but they also serve as a method for you to reflect on the small changes that are otherwise lost in your busy life.
+We recommend that you concentrate on writing down key points rather than attempting to preserve a sequence of events.

 #2: Help the brain regulate

-Let’s continue with the car ride example.
-If car rides are anxiety-enducing, then consider, of course, minimizing trips as much as possible.
+We will continue with the car ride example.
+If car rides are anxiety-inducing, then consider, of course, minimizing trips as much as possible.
 However, since your child will eventually have to leave the home, utilizing sensory enrichment strategies that are known to increase serotonin and dopamine in the brain (and thus increase self-regulation and pleasant feelings) is a smart way to minimize problems along the way.

 Ideas include hanging suction window shades, playing quiet instrumental music, using a scent diffuser, and controlling the air conditioning to allow for a comfortable climate.
 Be aware too that a trigger could be motion.
-They may be imperceptible to you.
-They are probably not imperceptible to them.
+The movement of the car may be imperceptible to you but it is probably not imperceitble to your child with autism.

 #3 Anticipate temperature changes

 Another example of a trigger could be the summer heat and the abrupt changes between cool (air conditioning) and hot (outside) (3).
-Our kids with autism struggle to regulate their brain Serotonin levels, thus repeated requirements on the body to thermoregulate, or adjust to the surrounding temperature, is draining.
-If your child cannot articulate what’s making him or her uncomfortable, you could unknowingly be contributing to increased stress on the body temperature regulation system by subjecting him or her abrupt temperature changes as you rush in and out for play dates, camps, picnics, etcetera.
+Children with autism struggle to regulate their brain serotonin levels, thus repeated requirements on the body to thermoregulate, or adjust to the surrounding temperature, are draining.
+If your child cannot articulate what is making him or her uncomfortable, you could unknowingly be contributing to increased stress on the body temperature regulation system by subjecting him or her to abrupt temperature changes as you rush in and out for play dates, camps, picnics, etc.

 The rule of thumb here is to make changes as gradual as possible.
-If your house is air conditioned, cool the car for a few minutes before having him or her get inside.
+If your house is air conditioned, cool the car for a few minutes before having your child get inside.
 Drop off your child in front of a destination, if possible.
 If you must park first, open the windows and allow some of the heat to seep inside to assist with the adjustment.